-Westcoast Energy Inc. (Westcoast), a subsidiary of Enbridge, applied to the Mackenzie Valley Land and Water Board (MVLWB) in November 2023 for a Type A Land Use Permit and Type A Water License in support of the Pointed Mountain Abandonment Project (Project) activities within the Northwest Territories (NWT).
+Westcoast Energy Inc. (Westcoast), a subsidiary of Enbridge Inc. (Enbridge), applied to the Mackenzie Valley Land and Water Board (MVLWB) in November 2023 for a Type A Land Use Permit and Type A Water Licence in support of the Pointed Mountain Pipeline Abandonment Project (Project) activities within the Northwest Territories (NWT).
 The pipeline has been deactivated for several years with no prospective future use.
-As such, Westcoast is planning to take the Pointed Mountain Pipeline permanently out of service by moving on to the abandonment phase.
-Project details occurring in the NWT are shown in Table 1-1 and Appendix A (Project Map Package).
+As such, Westcoast is planning to take the Pointed Mountain Pipeline permanently out of service by moving it to the abandonment phase.
+Table 1-1 presents Project details occurring in the NWT.

-Westcoast has prepared this Waste Management Plan (WMP) to provide guidance for the management of wastes produced during typical abandonment activities within the NWT and to support the applications mentioned above.
+Westcoast has prepared this Waste Management Plan (WMP) to provide guidance for the management of wastes produced during the expected abandonment activities for the Project within the NWT, as required by the Land Use Permit and Water Licence mentioned above.
 The MVLWB Guidelines for Developing a WMP (MVLWB 2011) was used as a reference for developing this document.
-Abandonment activities are planned to occur during winter 2024 and 2025, and no further wastes will be generated by the Project upon completion.
+Abandonment activities are planned to occur from November 2025 through March 2026, with some preparation activities possible prior to November (depending on site conditions and regulatory approvals).
+No further wastes will be generated by the Project upon completion of the abandonment work.